SSoelvsten/overkill-cv/README.md

     absolutely no bugs in it anywhere!
 - A server-side rendering of the application is then replacing the `root` node for React in the HTML template.
-- The server-side rendering is automatically deployed to the `master` branch as a Github Action on each commit on the `develop`.
+- The server-side rendering is automatically deployed to the `main` branch as a Github Action on each commit on the `develop`.

-To support continuous integration, the `master` branch only contains the build files, while all the magic happens on this branch.
+To support continuous integration, the `main` branch only contains the build files, while all the magic happens on this branch.

 ## Dependencies